IMPORTANT THINGS YOU NEED TO KNOW

 Fraser Island is a popular destination for its 75 Mile Beach.
 To get there you need to take a ferry with your 4WD to the Island.
 Or you can join a tour with professionals.

 Don’t be surprised if you see some unusual big sculptures around the country, like the one below.
+They are a little distracting when driving, but these ‘art’ pieces have become somewhat iconic landmarks to appreciate on road trips, which you will find in every state.

-Final thoughts on driving in Australia
+18. Final driving in Australia tips

 Lastly, before any road trip, always plan ahead by doing a little research and being well prepared.
+Check this website for further information.

 I hope my driving in Australia tips help you to have a fun and safe motoring experience.